-- The immunomodulators have been shown to be effective in their respective Food and Drug Administration (FDA)-approved indications, particularly in conditions where patients were unresponsive or refractory to disease modifying antirheumatic drugs (DMARDs).
+• The immunomodulators have been shown to be effective for their respective Food and Drug Administration (FDA)-approved indications, particularly in conditions where patients were unresponsive or refractory to traditional disease modifying antirheumatic drugs (DMARDs).
 Most research with these agents and FDA-approved indications (with the exception of ustekinumab) are for rheumatoid arthritis.
-In these trials, the immunomodulator were compared directly to placebo or older DMARD medications, either as monotherapy or in combination with a DMARD.
+In these trials, the immunomodulator were compared directly to placebo or traditional DMARD medications, either as monotherapy or in combination with a traditional DMARD.
 Consistently, immunomodulators have shown greater improvement in symptoms over the comparator.
+34-115

-32-102 - Recently anakinra was FDA-approved for neonatal-onset multisystem inflammatory disease (NOMID), the only agent FDA-approved for this indication.
-The approval was made following a single trial demonstrating sustained improvements in affected patients over 60 months.
-102 - To date, majority of trials conducted have been placebo-controlled, with very few trials directly comparing two immunomodulators head-to-head for any of the FDA-approved indications.
-Those that have been conducted, most have shown comparable results.
-32-102 One trial in RA patients intolerant to methotrexate treatment found significantly greater improvements in patients with tocilizumab patients compared to adalimumab.
-96 The few direct head-to-head trials available prevent clearly determining superiority of one agent over another. - Generally, current consensus guidelines support the use of the TNF-blockers with respect to their FDA-approved indications and no one agent is preferred over another.
-13-29 As more recent guidelines are published, the recommendations for use TNF-blockers earlier in therapy is becoming a more common occurance. ^{20,21,25} The adverse event profiles are similar across the class; however routes of administration and dose frequency may vary.
-Currently, adalimumab and infliximab have the most FDA-approved indications among the agents in the class.
+- Recently anakinra was FDA-approved for neonatal-onset multisystem inflammatory disease (NOMID), the only agent FDA-approved for this indication.
+The approval was based on the results of a single trial demonstrating sustained improvements in affected patients over 60 months.115 - To date, the majority of trials conducted have been placebo-controlled, with very few trials directly comparing two immunomodulators head-to-head for any of the FDA-approved indications.
+Those that have been conducted, most have shown comparable results.34-115 In one trial in RA patients who were either intolerant or were not candidates for methotrexate treatment, significantly greater improvements were observed in patients treated with tocilizumab compared to adalimumab.106 In another trial in RA patients with inadequate response to methotrexate, similar responses were observed in patients treated with abatacept and adalimumab.^{107,108} The few direct head-to-head trials available prevent clearly determining superiority of one agent over another. - Generally, current consensus guidelines support the use of the TNF-blockers with respect to their FDA-approved indications and no one agent is preferred over another.13-29 As more recent guidelines are published, the recommendations for use TNF-blockers earlier in therapy is becoming a more common occurance.^{20,21,25} The adverse event profiles are similar across the class; however, routes of administration and dosing frequency may vary.
+Currently, adalimumab and infliximab have the most FDA-approved indications among the agents in the class; however, several other agents have recently gained additional indications.